currently-coding/knowledge/00 Karteikarten 1/English/vocabulary.md

-besides(preposition) (Besides tennis, she also plays basketball., Nobody wanted ice cream besides me.) <-> neben, außer, abgesehen von besides(adverb) (I am overqualified for the job, and besides, I have another offer., It is too early to sleep; besides, I am not tired.) <-> darüber hinaus, außerdem, daneben as a consequence(adverb) () <-> somit, demzufolge, folglich
+besides(preposition) (Besides tennis, she also plays basketball., Nobody wanted ice cream besides me.) <-> neben, außer, abgesehen von besides(adverb) (I am overqualified for the job, and besides, I have another offer., It is too early to sleep; besides, I am not tired.) <-> darüber hinaus, außerdem, daneben as a consequence(adverb) () <-> somit, demzufolge, folglich to engender(verb) (The controversial film engendered a lively discussion., Mutual respect engenders a healthy working relationship.) <-> hervorrufen, erzeugen, schaffen to fulfil(verb) (The products fulfilled our requirements.) <-> erfüllen, genügen, gerecht werden to fulfil(verb) (He fulfilled his childhood dream.) <-> verwirklichen, erbringen command(noun) (The soldier followed the command of his superior., The dog toed the line at his master's command., During the general's absence, the colonel is in command., The captain took command of the ship., The soldier followed the officer's command., My dog sits or comes when I give the command., At her command, the dog fetched the ball., The class promises a better command of the language in a short time., The king's command was law.) <-> Befehl, Kommando, Beherrschung to command(verb) (The sergeant commanded the troop to march., The admiral commanded a large fleet., The teacher commanded her students' undivided attention., She commands a large amount of resources and support.) <-> beherrschen, befehlen, kommandieren vague(adjective) (Initially, our world trip was just a vague idea., With such vague directions, it is impossible to arrive on time., They reached their destination despite the vague directions., His confusing explanation was much too vague., The teacher's vague explanation confused some students.) <-> vage, ungenau, unklar trauma(noun) (Patients who have experienced trauma require special care.) <-> Trauma, seelischer Schock trauma(noun as adjective) () <->
+Trauma(noun) (Patienten, die ein Trauma erlebt haben, benötigen besondere Sorgfalt.) <-> trauma removal(noun) (The gardener uses a spray for the removal of weeds., The city pays for the removal of trash from the streets., The surgeon proposed the removal of the appendix., The removal of the kitchen cabinets did not take long.) <-> Entfernen, Beseitigung, Entfernung to remove(verb) (I removed the stain with soap and water., I removed the leaves from the gutter., We need to remove the covering first., I will remove the dirt from the stairs., I removed the old battery and installed a new one., I removed the lid from the box., The surgeon removed her appendix., The technician removed the old mount for the television., The handyman removed the damaged valve and replaced it., The president removed the minister from office., The fisherman removed his wet boots., The board voted to remove the chairman., The rework is complete, all faults have now been removed., The workers removed the debris from the construction site.) <-> entfernen, beseitigen, entnehmen to skip(verb) (We can skip this chapter and move on to the next., The speaker skipped some questions to save time., I am going to skip this question., He skipped the chapter and moved on to the next one., I have to skip a round., He skipped a few uninteresting pages in the book., Some girls are skipping about in the garden.) <-> überspringen, übergehen, auslassen skip(noun) (A skip full of rubble stood in front of the building site.) <-> Container, Sprung, Fehlstelle